General information for overseas visitors

 The prerequisites for issue of these ratings and the privileges of holders of the ratings are defined in the APF Operational Regulations, Sections 17 to 18.
 None of the prerequisites may be waived because of previous military or overseas experience.
-Any waiver must be approved by the Director Riggers and by the Civil Aviation Safety Authority.
+Any waiver must be approved by the National Rigging Officer and by the Civil Aviation Safety Authority.

 APF Packer and Rigger ratings do not restrict the holder to work on particular types of parachutes.
 Candidates are expected to have sufficient knowledge to be able to approach the packing or maintenance of any sport parachute equipment with confidence.
 Thus a person whose previous experience is limited to a narrow range of equipment is expected to gain experience of the full range of equipment types in common use before an APF rating can be issued.